JonasLamy/LiverVesselness/README.md

 # LiverVesselness

-This is the Repository for the IEEE, Transaction on medical imaging journal article :
+This is the Repository for the journal article :

 **"A Benchmark Framework for Multi-Region Analysis of Vesselness Filters"** Jonas Lamy, Odyssee Merveille, Bertrand Kerautret, Nicolas Passat